hi

 hello

-Take a washing powder tablet and put it under the UV light
+Take a washing powder tablet and put it under the UV light, Do the same with the piece of paper

 When washing powder tablets are put under UV light, you can see that some of the powder glows blue.
 A white sheet of paper will also glow blue under UV